How to use a physical switch or button in ESPHome with GPIO binary sensor

 For example, if you turn the software switch on, but the physical switch is off, you would have to first turn the physical switch off, then on, to turn the device on again.
 This can lead to confusion and frustration.
 Therefore, I would not recommend using toggle switches in ESPHome projects, even though they can be fun to play with.

-Wiring up a switch to an ESP8266 or ESP32
+The art of connection: Wiring a switch to an ESP8266 or ESP32

-Wiring a switch is straightforward.
-Simply connect one terminal of the switch to the ground on the ESP8266 or ESP32 board (denoted with a “G” on the board) and the other terminal to a GPIO pin.
-The aim is for the pin to read LOW when the switch is pressed and HIGH when it's not.
+Wiring a switch to your ESP8266 or ESP32 board is a breeze.
+Simply create a connection between one terminal of the switch and the ground on the board (marked with a “G”).
+Then, link the other terminal to a GPIO pin.
+The end goal is for the pin to read LOW when the switch is pressed and HIGH when released.

 Once the button is wired, we can create a GPIO binary sensor in our configuration using the code provided in the documentation.
 In this example, the device class is set to “window”.
 You can choose from any of the device classes supported by Home Assistant.